ecmwf/infero/docs/User_Guide/getting_started.rst

 ```````````````````
 This installation procedure gives more control on the building/installation process.
 Infero employs an out-of-source build/install based on CMake.
 To manually invoke cmake,
-make sure that ecbuild is installed and the ecbuild executable script is found.
+make sure that ecbuild is installed and the ecbuild executable script is found:

 .. code-block:: console